thuliteio/getdoks.org/content/docs/start-here/getting-started.md

 ### Install dependencies

-`cd` into your new project directory and install your dependencies before continuing.
+`cd` into your new project directory and install the dependencies before continuing.

 {{< tabs "install dependencies" >}}
 {{< tab "npm" >}}